michaelshiloh/motorShieldAndBluefruit/README.md

 *Note 1*: This provides power to the two servo headers that are pre-installed on the shield (labelled Servo 1 and Servo 2.)
-If you
+If you add more headers for more servo motors, you will need to add your own connection to this new power connector.
-add more headers for more servo motors, you will need to add your own connection to this new power connector.
-The ground pin can be the same as the Arduino ground, since all grounds are common, but the power pin must go to the positive terminal of this new connector.
+The ground pin can be the same as the Arduino ground, since all grounds are common, and the the middle pin (the 5V pin) should be connected to the middle pin of either of the two pre-installed servo headers.

 *Note 2*: The power to the servo motors is separate from the power to the DC motors.
 This means more battery packs, and it allows you to have a different